Money Tips: 26 Ways to Earn and Save Money this Year

 - Amazon Prime– 1st Month is Free.
 Monthly membership plan for students $6.49 / Non-students $12.99 per month / Amazon Prime (video only) $8.99 per month (excludes 2 Day Free Shipping, ad-free music streaming etc.)

-- Sling TV– 1st 7 Days are Free.
-Monthly subscription begins at $20 per month.
+- Sling TV– The monthly subscriptions currently range anywhere from $40-$50 per month.
 Sling gives you the ability to customize live TV shows you love and stream them into your home via wifi.

 - YouTube– Free.